Noopuragr/EVA4/S7/Readme.md

+# Session 7 - Advanced Convolutions

 This model implemented the first use of CIFAR.
-Here we have used all the concepts as mentioned in Session 7.
+Here we have used all the concepts as mentioned in Session 7 with advance convolution techniques.

-Total params: 535,456
+- Total params: 535,456

-Dropout
+- Dropout

-Batch Normalization
+- Batch Normalization

-Depthwise Seperable Convolution
+- Depthwise Seperable Convolution

-Dilated convolution
+- Dilated convolution

-Utility Function
+- Utility Function

-Training and testing function
+- Training and testing function

-Accuracy Functions
+- Accuracy Functions

-Top Accuracy = 82.35% (9tth Epoch) We have reached Receptive Field of 60 which is shown in the Model.py file as comments.
+- Top Accuracy = 82.35% (9tth Epoch) We have reached Receptive Field of 60 which is shown in the Model.py file as comments.

+**Receptive Field Calculation**

 | K,p,s          | Image  | RF (in)  | RF (out)  | J(out)  |
 |--------------- |------- |--------- |---------- |-------- |